-Second, at “Human Health in a Changing Climate,” a conference organized by HUCE and the Harvard Global Health Institute, Dr. Leaning spoke on the panel, Climate Change, Migration, and Health.
+Go to the HUCE profile of Dr. Leaning, which features papers and other videos, as well as the video mentioned above.
+Second, at “Human Health in a Changing Climate,” an April 2017 conference organized by HUCE and the Harvard Global Health Institute, Dr. Leaning spoke on the panel, Climate Change, Migration, and Health.
 Her contribution, “Climate Change, Distress Migration, and Armed Conflict: The Case of Syria,” discussed climate change as a factor in the beginning of the Syrian conflict and its effects on displaced people now.

 Go to the HUCE webpage for Dr. Leaning, which features papers and other videos, as well as the video mentioned above.